Infinity Kappa vs Alpine Type-R

 Infinity Kappa 60.11cs speakers Overview and Key features

-Founded in 1968 in Los Angeles, Infinity is an American manufacturer of a wide range of audio equipment for various audio applications.
+Founded 1968 in Los Angeles, Infinity is an American manufacturer of a wide range of audio equipment for various audio applications.
 The company has been part of the Harman International Industries group, a subsidiary of Samsung Electronics, since 1983.

-Due to the woofers’ material composition, the speakers are quite lightweight and can hold their shape even at maximum loud volumes, ideal for delivering defined and punchy bass output.
+Due to the woofers’ material composition, the speakers are lightweight and can hold their shape even at maximum loud volumes, ideal for delivering defined and punchy bass output.

-This 2-way component speaker system from Infinity is highly sensitive, with a rating of 93dB at 2.83 volts, and power handling ability of 5-90 watts RMS and 270 watts Peak Power.
-They also have a frequency response of 45Hz – 35000 Hz and an impedance rating of 2-ohms.
+This 2-way component speaker system from Infinity is highly sensitive, with a rating of 93dB at 2.83 volts and power handling ability of 5-90 watts RMS and 270 watts Peak Power.
+They also have a frequency response of 45Hz – 35000 Hz and an impedance rating of 2 ohms.

 The top mounting depth of these speakers is 2-1/8,” and its whole cabinet weighs approximately 8 pounds, making it heavy and sturdy with gold-plated screw terminals to enhance its appearance.